ronalds141/SQL-Portfolio/README.md

 |13|

-We can see that 13 states have only a couple of businesses.
+We can see that 13 states have only a couple of businesses (fewer than 5).
 Without this knowledge, the results may be skewed.
-Florida has much higher competition than Texas.
+Florida (with 26k businesses) has much higher competition than Texas (4 businesses).

 ### Which ten restaurants are the best in each state?